Shopify Orders Count Analytics

 The Orders Count metric in Shopify represents the total number of orders per product, collection, or customer.

-If you have already created a Mixtable workbook for your Shopify store, you can quickly add the Orders Count to an existing worksheet.
+If you have already created a Mixtable spreadsheet for your Shopify store, you can quickly add the Orders Count to an existing worksheet.

 Note: The worksheet needs to show product, collection, or customer information.
 E.g., Products (with variants), Products (no variants), Manual Collections, Automated Collections, or Customers.